<!--

 ## Motivation

-2. **Key ownership verification**: V1 does not verify that the caller controls
+1. **Key ownership verification**: V1 does not verify that the caller controls

-3. **Validator re-registration**: V1 allows deleted validators to be re-added
+2. **Validator re-registration**: V1 allows deleted validators to be re-added

 with different parameters, complicating historical queries.

-* Ed25519 signature verification proves key ownership at registration time
+* ed25519 signature verification proves key ownership at registration time

-* Public keys remain reserved forever (even after deactivation); addresses are unique among current validators but can be reassigned via `transferValidatorOwnership`
+* Addresses are unique among current validators but can be reassigned via `transferValidatorOwnership`

 # Specification